Intrinsic Diophantine approximation on quadric hypersurfaces: Main results

-The problem of intrinsic approximation on $M_\form$ was implicitly considered by C.\ Dru\c tu in \cite{Drutu} where the Hausdorff dimension of sets $\A_{M_\form}(\psi)$ was computed.
-(Dru\c tu actually studied ambient approximation on $M_\form$, and, generalizing an earlier result of D.\ Dickinson and M.\ M.\ Dodson \cite[Lemma 1]{DickinsonDodson}, showed that it reduces to intrinsic approximation if $\psi$ is assumed to decay fast enough.)
-The case $\form(\xx) = x_1^2 + \dots +x_d^2 - x_0^2$ was recently considered in \cite{KleinbockMerrill}.\footnote{\cite{KleinbockMerrill} is written in the affine setup; specifically, the manifold $S^k\subset\R^d$ is discussed.
-Since this set is bounded, Remark \ref{remarkprojective} gives an exact correspondence for Diophantine results in $S^k$ and those in $\iota_d(S^k) = M_\form$.} One of the theorems from the latter paper asserts that there exists $C > 0$ (possibly depending on $d$)\footnote{N.\ G.\ Moshchevitin \cite{Moshchevitin2} has recently provided an elementary proof of this assertion for the case $M_{\form_\aff} = S^2$.
-His proof gives an explicit value for the constant $C$ appearing in \eqref{strongdirichletintro}.} such that for all $[\xx]\in M_\form$ and for all $\numberq\geq\numberq_0$ there exists $[\rr]\in \P_\Q^d\cap M_\form$ with
+The problem of intrinsic approximation on $M_\form$ was implicitly considered by Dru\c tu in \cite{Drutu} where the Hausdorff dimension of sets $\A_{M_\form}(\psi)$ was computed.
+(Dru\c tu actually studied ambient approximation on $M_\form$, and, generalizing an earlier result of Dickinson and Dodson \cite[Lemma 1]{DickinsonDodson}, showed that it reduces to intrinsic approximation if $\psi$ is assumed to decay fast enough.)
+The case $\form(\xx) = x_1^2 + \dots +x_d^2 - x_0^2$ was recently considered in \cite{KleinbockMerrill}.\Footnote{\cite{KleinbockMerrill} is written in the affine setup; specifically, the manifold $\bS^{d-1}\subset\R^d$ is discussed.
+Since this set is compact, Remark \ref{remarkprojective} gives an exact correspondence for Diophantine results in $\bS^{d-1}$ and those in $\iota_d(\bS^{d-1}) = M_\form$.} One of the theorems from the latter paper asserts\Footnote{Moshchevitin \cite{Moshchevitin2} has recently provided an elementary proof of this assertion for the case $M_{\form_\aff} =\bS^{2}$.
+His proof gives an explicit value for the constant $C$ appearing in \eqref{strongdirichletintro}.} that there exists $C > 0$ (possibly depending on $d$) such that for all $[\xx]\in M_\form$ and for all $\numberq\geq\numberq_0$ there exists $[\rr]\in \P_\Q^d\cap M_\form$ with

 In particular, it follows that $\psi_1$ is uniformly Dirichlet for intrinsic approximation on $M_\form$.
 It was also shown in \cite{KleinbockMerrill} that: